International Professional Service Semester

 Is there funding for the program?

 Participating students pay tuition for one semester (12 credits) and in return receive faculty supervision of the academic offerings and assignments outlined above.
-In addition to tuition, students cover expenses of travel airfare, rent, and other living expenses.
+In addition to tuition, students cover expenses of travel (including airfare), rent, and other living expenses.

 Organizations are asked to facilitate the locating of appropriate housing for the student, and any other assistance they deem appropriate.

-For more thorough information, visit the IPSS Funding Information page here
+For more thorough information, visit the IPSS Funding Information.

 What types of positions are available?